Hal9000/regexador/README.md

     num = "25" D5 | `2 D4 D | maybe D1 1,2*D
     match BOS num dot num dot num dot num EOS end

 In your Ruby code, you can create a Regexador "script" or "program" (probably by means of a here-document) that you can then pass into the Regexador class.
-At minimum, you can convert this into a "real" Ruby regular expression; there are a few other features and functions, and more may be added.
+At minimum, you can convert this into a "real" Ruby regular expression; there are a few other features and functions, and more are being added.

 So here is a complete Ruby program: